 As of November 1, 2012, the University Archives and Records Center no longer provides direct confidential shredding of records from campus offices. [see the rationale here]

-Offices that need direct shredding of confidential or other eligible records must establish an account directly with the university's contracted shredding vendor.
+Offices that need direct shredding of confidential or other eligible records must establish an account directly with one of the university's contracted shredding vendors.
 To initiate service, contact Barbara Lewis in Business Services at x3068.
 See more instructions below.